-- 7.1 The process shall always be performed in a fume hood as the fumes may cause some irritation when in contact with the eyes or skin and may be harmful if inhaled or ingested. - 7.2 Protective goggles, gloves and aprons shall be worn during processing. - 7.3 Glacial acetic acid and ethyl alcohol are extremely flammable and shall be handled properly.
+- 7.1 The process shall be performed in a fume hood as the fumes may cause some irritation when in contact with the eyes or skin and may be harmful if inhaled or ingested. - 7.2 Protective goggles, gloves and aprons shall be worn during processing. - 7.3 Glacial acetic acid and ethyl alcohol are extremely flammable and shall be handled in accordance with the safety manual.